Difference Between Adobe RGB and sRGB

 They should use it while shooting or for editing photographs?
 Is it sRGB or AdobeRGB?
 Which one is best suitable for their purpose?
 Let us get into in the detailed information in color space Adobe RGB vs sRGB.

 A color space is a part of the color gamut, which is basically the universal colour tones.
-It refers to a specific range of color available in the photograph.
+It refers to a specific range of colors available in the photograph.

 You can count on up to about 16.7 million colours in it.

 There are basically three types of colour spaces: sRGB, AdobeRGB, ProPhoto RGB.

 In Lightroom and camera, it’s very easy to select which colour space you are looking for.

-Go to the export file, let the image open than under “file setting” select the one option you want to use.
+Go to the export file, let the image open, then under “file setting”, select the one option you want to use.
 Yeah, but the question is which one??

 Right, so let us discuss it more in detail.
 ProPhoto and Adobe RGB give the photographer a wider segment of colours.
 ON the other hand,

-sRGB provides you most adjustable options across different platforms like printers, monitors, laptop.
+sRGB provides you most adjustable options across different platforms like printers, monitors, laptops.
 Many computers and printers don’t have the ability to recognize or print Adobe RGB